Skip to content

 • Flat rate: Flat rate pricing lets you set one predictable cost for the entire job.
 This type of pricing works well when you know how much time the job will take (e.g., $325 for a two-hour air conditioning repair job).
 Flat rates can be reassuring for customers who want a firm price.

 • Labor and materials pricing: You can break out labor and materials on your HVAC estimate so customers know how costs are distributed.
-This can be helpful for some customers who want to see how much materials actually cost.
+This can be helpful for some customers who want to see how much the materials cost.

 Flat rate pricing is one of the most commonly used methods for HVAC businesses.
 It ensures technicians work faster and smarter while removing the risk of customers trying to negotiate a lower price.